thycotic/ss-docs/distributed-engines/index.md

 1. Configure and Install the site connector.

    - If you plan to use RabbitMQ (recommended), follow the instructions [here](https://thycotic.force.com/support/s/article/How-to-install-RabbitMq).
-You can find general information on using RabbitMQ Helper to install RabbitMQ can be found in [Thycotic’s GitHub Repository](https://thycotic.github.io/rabbitmq-helper/)
+You can find general information on using RabbitMQ Helper to install RabbitMQ can be found in [Thycotic's GitHub Repository](https://thycotic.github.io/rabbitmq-helper/)
    - If you plan to use MemoryMQ, create the site connector record within SS then click the **Download Site Connector Installer** button to get the MSI.
 Run the MSI on the desired host.

 1. Setup sites.